Skip to main content

 Are there safety guardrails for multi-agent systems?

-Taskade includes tool access controls per agent, public-agent opt-out tool controls, internal-piece filtering for public agents, and Enterprise BYOK for keeping API keys in your control.
+Taskade includes tool access controls per agent, public-agent opt-out tool controls, internal-integration filtering for public agents, and Enterprise BYOK for keeping API keys in your control.
 CrewAI, AutoGen, LangGraph leave guardrails to your implementation.

 Can multi-agent systems handle long-running tasks?